madmaw/LD33/README.md

 * (allow compressor to) replace 999999+1 with scientific notation
 * Have an entity type instead of using instanceof
 * Centre aligned by default
-* delete circular level factory (if I havenít already?)
+* delete circular level factory (if I haven‚Äôt already?)
 * Turn on shake and throbbing
 * Merge AbstractEntity and AbstractPolarEntity
 * Boom sound overlayed on falling sound